Toronto vows to continue gentrification with or without the help of Sidewalk Labs - The Beaverton

 “We were so excited to break ground on an already pretty gentrified city, and use our tech to implement super-gentrification.
 We had plans to replace the micro-condos with nano-condos.
 Cold brew cafes would only be allowed to serve absolute zero brew,” wrote Doctoroff in an email.
 “It was a beautiful, generic dream.”

-“Unfortunately, the longer Quayside was stalled by the and the meddling of ‘concerned citizens,’ the more time it would allow the Canadian to create adequate legislation to protect the privacy of individuals – and frankly that’s a risk that our shareholders in California did not sign off on.”
+“Unfortunately, the longer Quayside was stalled by the -19 and the meddling of ‘concerned citizens,’ the more time it would allow the Canadian government to create adequate legislation to protect the privacy of individuals – and frankly that’s a risk that our shareholders in California did not sign off on.”

 Many homegrown companies are scrambling to assemble presentations in order to secure the newly available waterfront property.
 Several of the pitches heard by the Toronto City Council are vowing to maintain Sidewalk Labs initial guarantee to “collect data from a specific group of affluent, white, and most importantly, marketable young-professionals.”